Mozburg/SASSY/README.md

 # SASSY
-SASSY-ARES READY FOR DEPLOYMENT BUILD
+SASSY-ARES Alan made code

-This Branch is for the core of the code, and any code ready to be used on the drill in testing
+This code is for sensing the current from the drill Sunday April 3

-all code in this branch works and tells you how it works